-DART (Dedicated Action and Reflection Time) will be incorporated into lessons following individualised or class feedback and following summative assessments.
+DART (Dedicated Action and Reflection Time) will be incorporated into lessons following individualised or class feedback.
 This will allow the students the opportunity to act upon the feedback given, which must be done in their DART pens.

 Any feedback or assessment sheets that are used will be green in colour so that it is instantly recognisable to students.